drahfa/Neurocontroller-based-Reinforcement-Learning/README.md

 Kip has put together an example and I hope I can expand this further in the teaching lessons.

+I have made several edits in the project to make it more complete and streamlined.
+I've wrote some 2023 notes below, enjoy.

 ## What is a Neurocontroller?

 A neurocontroller is a type of controller in control systems that utilizes a neural network to manage the behavior of the system.
 Essentially, it's a control system whose decision-making structure is modeled after biological neural networks.
 The neurocontroller leverages the neural network's ability to learn from data, adapt to new scenarios, and handle complex, non-linear systems.
 It applies these capabilities to regulate and control dynamic systems, even in cases where the system's mathematical model is unknown or complex, making it highly valuable in a variety of real-world applications such as robotics, process control, and autonomous vehicles.